<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=10643465&amp;fmt=gif">

 A massive global cybercrime sweep has wrapped up with 5,811 arrests and $293 million in intercepted illicit assets.
 Operation First Light 2026 ran from January 15 to April 30, 2026, pulling in law enforcement from 97 countries under Interpol's coordination — with funding from China's Ministry of Public Security.

 The operation targeted social engineering scams like romance fraud and business email compromise schemes.
-Authorities froze over 31,000 bank accounts, identified 15,606 suspects, and uncovered 142,000 victims worldwide.
-One standout bust in Eswatini revealed scammers running a full replica Brazilian police station — fake uniforms and all — to trick victims into transferring money.
+Authorities blocked or froze 31,014 bank accounts, seized cryptocurrency wallets, identified 15,606 suspects, and uncovered more than 142,000 victims worldwide.

 Source: Infosecurity Magazine